ved-sharma/PASCAL_VOC_xml_generator_ImageJ_Fiji/README.md

-# Convert ROIs saved in ImageJ/Fiji to Pascal VOC xml format
+# Create bounding box annotations in Pascal VOC xml format using ImageJ/Fiji
 There are many services (MakeSense, Img--) available for image annotation and saving them in Pascal VOC format for the downstream processing in a Deep Learning model for object detection.
 But if you already have saved your ROIs in ImageJ/Fiji, then you can convert those to a Pascal VOC .xml file.
 No need to redo your draw your annotations again!

 This macro converts rectangle ROIs saved in ImageJ/Fiji to PASCAL voc xml format